 There is a seal colony in the outer reserve, Hector’s dolphins often visit, and orcas are a common sight, making the water really quite crowded on a good day.

 The rocky shore platform around the edge of Flea Bay is abundant in small animals and plants.
 Visitors who enjoy rockpooling will see many kinds of crabs, shellfish, anemones and seaweed.

 Albatrosses cruise these waters and are most likely to be seen from the headlands.

-The Department of Conservation is running a rock lobster tagging project, and needs your help to find out the movement patterns and growth rates of lobster in the Pōhatu Marine Reserve area.
+We are running a rock lobster tagging project, and needs your help to find out the movement patterns and growth rates of lobster in the Pohatu Marine Reserve area.

 Pōhatu Marine Reserve is centred on Flea Bay, on the southeast side of Banks Peninsula.

 To get to Pōhatu Marine Reserve, take State Highway 75 to Akaroa, then the gravel Lighthouse Road up to the Flea Bay Road turnoff.
 The road down to the bay is steep and unsealed, and treacherous in bad weather.

 A four wheel drive vehicle is recommended.
 Use the beach access provided – the beach is surrounded by private land.